 "G.I.V.E. is an experience that introduces our new students to the Selinsgrove community and creates an atmosphere that promotes unity between both the students and our community partners while participating in community service," said Gabriela Marrero, SU G.I.V.E. coordinator.

 Each year, hundreds of volunteers help out at places like the Susquehanna Campus Garden, Far Point Animal Rescue, Grayson View Assisted Living, Haven Ministry, Kidsgrove, Mostly Mutts Dog Shelter, Sunbury YMCA, SUNCOM Industries, Susquehanna Children's Center and more.

-"From my experience thus far working with the class of 2019, it seems that our new students are very eager to be a part of this community," said James Black, associate dean for student engagement and success and director of the Center for Academic Achievement.
+"From my experience, it seems that our new students are very eager to be a part of this community," said James Black, dean of academic engagement.